SPNs and delegation

 1. In **SQL Management Studio** with a connection to the ConfigMgr SQL database server, expand **Server Objects**, **Linked Servers**

-2. Right-click on **Linked Servers** and enter the following:
+2. Right-click on **Linked Servers** and click **New Linked Server**.

 Linked server: `<AdaptivaSQLServerFQDN>`